hl2guide/Awesome-Visual-Studio-Code-Guide/README.md

 Ligatures make it so things like `!=` `==` and `===` render properly.
 Fonts __must__ support ligatures for it to take effect.

-For all coding I personally recommend using the font Iosevka: https://github.com/be5invis/Iosevka
+For all coding I personally recommend using the wonderful font __Iosevka__: https://github.com/be5invis/Iosevka

 Make sure that font installed and appears on an OS level first.

-On the settings page use the search bar to search for `Editor: Font Family`.
+On the settings page use the search bar to search for `Font Family`.

+For the results:

+- `Code Lens: Font Family`
+- `Editor: Font Family`
+- `Editor > Inlay Hints: Font Family`
+- `SCM: Input Font Family`
+- `Markdown > Preview: Font Family`

-For the `Editor: Font Family` result type in `Iosevka, sans-serif`.
+type in `Iosevka, sans-serif`.

+Then for the results:

+- `Debug > Console: Font Family`
-For the `Terminal › Integrated: Font Family` result type in `Iosevka Term, monospace`.
+- `Terminal> Integrated: Font Family`

+type in `Iosevka Term, monospace`.

 ## Tab Size